AnyChart/docs.anychart.com/Common_Settings/Legend/Basic_Settings.md

 * other methods from {api:anychart.core.ui.Legend}anychart.core.ui.Legend{api}

 **Note:** These methods do not affect the text of the [legend title](Advanced_Settings#title).
 Similar methods of the title should be used instead.

+In the following sample, there is a legend with font settings adjusted:

 ```
 // configure the text of the legend